pajhiwo/python_help/Design_patterns.md

 ```

 ## Adapter pattern
-Converts interface of a class in to another one so it can be used by client
+Converts interface of a class in to another.

 ```python
 class Target():